Official visual references

 Fatekeeper is developed by Paraglacial and published by THQ Nordic.
 The official positioning is a first-person fantasy action RPG with melee, magic, exploration, progression, weapons, armor, relics, and handcrafted world spaces.

-The Steam page is the source of record for store timing, platform, Early Access framing, and system requirements.
-It lists Windows PC on Steam and describes an Early Access plan that starts with about 2 hours of content at Early Access launch, grows toward about 15 hours planned for the 1.0 release, and may remain in Early Access for about 18 months planned in Early Access.
+The Steam page is the source of record for release state, price, reviews, platform, Early Access framing, and system requirements.
+It lists Windows PC on Steam, 45 GB available space, $7.99 introductory offer from $9.99, and describes an Early Access plan that starts with about 2 hours of content at Early Access launch, grows toward about 15 hours planned for the 1.0 release, and may remain in Early Access for about 18 months planned in Early Access.

 - Use Steam for purchase state, requirement changes, and regional store timing.